Minneapolis police deploy extra patrols at Jewish synagogues after man arrested for threats

 "We take all threats made against our religious institutions seriously, and will continue to hold the individuals accountable who threaten any of our city's houses of worship," said O'Hara.

-On Thursday, an officer working a special detail at Temple Israel was notified by a security that there was a man outside who they saw with a firearm.
+On Thursday, an officer working a special detail at Temple Israel was notified by security that there was a man outside who they saw with a firearm.
 Police say the man fled before they were able to arrest him.

-LeBlanc was located and arrested by MPD on Friday.
+The 21-year-old was located and arrested by MPD on Friday.

 "Everyone in Minneapolis has the right to feel safe in their communities, and we will ensure our Jewish neighbors are protected as they celebrate the holy days," said O'Hara.
 "I am incredibly grateful for the work of investigators in this case for quickly responding to the threats and likely preventing a tragedy from occurring."